Anchorage Cost of Living: Anchorage, AK Living Expenses Guide

 As with moving to any new city, one of the most important issues of moving to Anchorage the cost of living.
 Some of the most beautiful cities in the world are not viable options for those who don't have the income necessary to sustain life there.
 Two jobs offering the same salaries might afford completely different lifestyles depending on the regular expenses.
 For these reasons, it is important to study the cost of living in Anchorage before making the final decision.

 Anchorage has a cost of living rating of 123.5, meaning that living here is about 23.5% more expensive than the national average, and Anchorage residents will pay about $123.50 for every $100 the average US city resident pays.
 There are a lot of factors that go into the cost of living in a particular city.
-Here, we will break everything down to illustrate where that money goes.
+Here, we will break down Anchorage's cost of living to illustrate where that money goes.

 Table of Contents